Aryan-Solanki/dde-pipeline-generator/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ by the DDE Team
+Built with ❤️ by the Group 5 Team

 ---